frypatch/The-Price-of-Remembering/book/CHAPTER_05.md

 Elodin stayed a moment longer, murmuring something that felt more like a prayer than a comment.
 Then he turned and walked away, leaving me there with my thoughts and the weighted silence of the burial ground.

-### * * *

-That night, Elodin’s Naming class was the opposite of the graveyard.
-Where the grave had been still, the class crackled with restless energy.
-Firelight from the torches danced across the stone walls, throwing shadows that writhed like living things.

-“Kvothe.”
-Elodin’s voice cut through the air, snapping my name like a bowstring.
-“To the center.”

-I hesitated, but only for a heartbeat.
-Every eye in the room traced my movements as I stepped forward.
-I stood in the circle of space Elodin had carved out for moments like this, beneath the heavy gaze of ancient stonework and brighter, watchful eyes.

-Elodin paced slow circles around me, his movement oddly graceful, like a bird inspecting its prey after deciding it wasn’t, in fact, dead.
-“Tell me,” he said quietly.
-“What do you see in a Name?”

-His tone was too calm, too deliberate, and I braced myself.
-“I see truth,” I replied, my voice measured, even.

-Elodin stopped pacing.
-The faintest smile curved along his lips.
-“Clever.
-And true enough.
-But truth is not simple.
-It is not clean.”
-He began to move again, circling me steadily.
-“Truth is layered, Kvothe.
-A fragile thread wrapped in lies, in doubt, in sharp things eager to snap under tension.”

-I opened my mouth to respond, but Elodin wasn’t waiting.

-“A Name,” he said, “is more than truth.
-It is balance.
-It is connection.
-It is weight.
-It is the thing beneath all things."

-He paused then, looking straight at me, eyes bright and sharp.
-“If you pull too hard on one thread,” he said.
-He gestured, and a breath of wind moved through the room.
-It came light as a whisper, brushing against my cheek.

-“Everything comes undone."

-The air thickened.
-I could feel it winding tighter around me, impossibly heavy.

-Elodin leaned closer, his voice soft as silk.
-“Say it.”

-The Name hovered on the edge of sense, spinning just beyond my reach.
-And then, like plucking a string I couldn’t see, it rang through me.
-Not as sound exactly, but as a trembling resonance that pulled through my chest and fingers.
-The wind moved, shifting in perfect harmony with the name I didn’t so much call as breathe.
-A melody hidden within silence, waiting to be played.

-For a moment, it lingered at my side, light as breath, alive with motion.
-Then, thin as glass, it formed a ring around my finger before dissolving.

-The room fell still.
-Papers that had scattered in the sudden wind settled softly to the ground.
-No one spoke.

-“Beautifully done,” he said, his tone a strange mix of reverence and regret.
-He stepped closer, tilting his head like a bird both curious and wary.
-“A ring of air.
-A rare thing.
-The first step toward something.”
-He hesitated, studying the space where the wind had been, then nodded faintly.
-“A pity.
-So lovely.
-So doomed.”

-I barely heard him.
-I was still caught in the moment before, held captive by the raw and fragile truth of what I’d just touched.
-It wasn’t just a moment or a trick.
-It was proof that I had crossed some invisible line.

 ### ~ ~ ~

 [Chapter 4](CHAPTER_04.md) | [Contents](Contents.md) | [Chapter 6](CHAPTER_06.md)